MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/asp-net-troubleshoot-no-data.md

     :::image type="content" source="./media/asp-net-troubleshoot-no-data/output-window.png" alt-text="Screenshot that shows an application running in debug mode in Visual Studio.":::
 * In the Application Insights portal, select **Overview** > [Search](/azure/azure-monitor/app/diagnostic-search).
 Data usually appears here first.
-* Select the **Refresh** button.
+* Select **Refresh**.
 The pane refreshes itself periodically, but you can also do it manually.
 The refresh interval is longer for larger time ranges.
 * Verify that the [connection strings](/azure/azure-monitor/app/sdk-connection-string) match.
 On the main pane for your app in the Application Insights portal, in the **Essentials** dropdown list, look at **Connection string**.
 Then, in your project in Visual Studio, open *ApplicationInsights.config* and find the `<ConnectionString>` element.
 Check whether the two strings are equal.
 If the strings don't match, take one of the following actions:

   | Environment | Action |